1. Introduction

 • If you want to release locks in concurrent programs.

-Please note that if you do not use finally, then your resources may remain open when an error occurs, and it can cause memory leaks, locked files or system instability.
+Without proper cleanup, resources may remain open after an error.
+This can cause memory leaks, locked files, or system instability.

 Example